Downtown Richmond, Richmond, California: Metro Walk

 Metro Walk is a transit village in downtown Richmond. a half-built sixteen-acre planned community.
 The first phase was built on an empty lot and parking lot on the west side of Richmond BART and Amtrak/Capitol Corridor station.
 This has 132 homes on an eight-acre site with a housing density of 16.5 du/acre.

 Layout and pricing

-The floorplans of these cluster homes are from 1,395 to 1,615 square feet (130–150 m²).
+The floorplans of these cluster homes are from 1,395 to 1,615 ft2 (130 to 150 m2).
 When sales began in 2004 the homes sold from the $300,000 range and up.
 Three models were built in phase I: bungalows, villas, and career homes.
 The later come with a ground floor space that can easily be used as a business or live/work space and came with a business license from the city to do so.
 The monthly community fee was reported as $200 in 2004.